The reverse split

 A better way to split your hives

 In a reverse split, the queen moves to the new hive location along with almost all of the nurse bees.
-The foragers will remain in the parent, or original location.
+The foragers will remain in the parent, at the original location.
 Many beekeepers currently are doing 50/50 splits, which of course only stay 50/50 if you move the colony 5 miles away immediately.
 Otherwise, the foragers will all return to the original location, even if the queen is moved.
 They will abandon her.
 If left in the same apiary, the new hive in a 50/50 will become more like a 20/80 split when the foragers return to the original location.
 Many backyard beekeepers do not have the luxury or the time to move splits away.

 Keeping both parts of a split strong